richelleshim/spotify-github-bot/README.md

 LMAO IM SO DUMB... my .git folder isn't in this repo so that sucks... will fix with directions but it works for me right now !!

+read me description to be improved :

+description: whenever you commit, it shows you what

 DIRECTIONS:

 rename the .env-copy file to .env